AverniteDF/poe-bot-server-wsgi/README.md

    - Note: You will need to edit the `.env` file but you need to do Step #2 (below) first

-2. Creating a server bot on Poe:
+Part 2 - Creating a server bot on Poe:
- a) Log in to your Poe account
+- Log in to your Poe account
- b) Click the "Create bot" button or navigate to `poe.com/create_bot`
+- Click the "Create bot" button or navigate to `poe.com/create_bot`
- c) Select "Server bot"
+- Select "Server bot"
- d) Enter a unique name for your bot
+- Enter a unique name for your bot
- e) Enter `https://yourdomain.com/poe-bot-server/` in the "Server URL" field
+- Enter `https://yourdomain.com/poe-bot-server/` in the "Server URL" field
- f) Copy the access key to your clipboard
+- Copy the access key to your clipboard
- g) Now that you have the server bot name and access key you will need to edit the `.env` file of your web app
+- Now that you have the server bot name and access key you will need to edit the `.env` file of your web app
- h) Click on the bot access button to test accessibility.
+- Click on the bot access button to test accessibility.
 If there's a problem then try restarting your web app
- i) Click the "Save" button
+- Click the "Save" button
- j) Start a chat with the new server bot you created
+- Start a chat with the new server bot you created